Nutrition & Food Services

 Food is Medicine.

-Client Food Services aims to improve health and healing through the food experience across all SHA sites.
-Optimal nutrition is essential to maintaining and restoring good health, managing chronic disease and treating and preventing malnutrition.
+Nutrition and Food Services aims to promote, protect and enhance health and healing through the food experience.
+Optimal nutrition is essential to maintaining and restoring good health, preventing and managing chronic diseases, including malnutrition.
 Food provides warmth, comfort and enjoyment, as well as nourishment.
 Each meal served is an opportunity to support healing, recovery and quality of life.

 Guiding Principles

-- We support patient and family-centred care through offering a variety of high quality, nutritious foods based on preferences and therapeutic needs.
+- We support patient-centred care through offering a variety of high-quality, nutritious foods based on preferences and therapeutic needs.

 - We prepare food using recipes developed by our team with special effort to source ingredients locally where possible.